Tap water: United States

 Contaminant levels found in tap water vary between households and plumbing systems.
 While the majority of US households have access to high-quality tap water, demand for bottled water increases.
 In 2002, the Gallup Public Opinion Poll revealed that the possible health risk associated with tap water consumption is one of the main reasons that cause American consumers to prefer bottled water over tap water.

 The trust level towards tap water depends on various criteria, including the existing governmental regulations towards the water quality and their appliance.
-In 1993, the cryptosporidium outbreak in Milwaukee, Wisconsin, led to a massive hospitalization of more than 400,000 residents and was considered the largest in US history.
+In 1993, a cryptosporidiosis outbreak in Milwaukee, Wisconsin led to a massive hospitalization of more than 400,000 residents and was considered the largest in US history.
 Severe violations of tap water standards influence the decrease in public trust.

 The difference in water quality between bottled and tap water is debatable.
 In 1999, the Natural Resources Defense Council (NRDC) released controversial findings from a 4-year study on bottled water.
 The study claimed that one-third of the tested waters were contaminated with synthetic organic chemicals, bacteria, and arsenic.
 At least one sample exceeded state guidelines for contamination levels in bottled water.

 In the United States, some municipalities make an effort to use tap water over bottled water on governmental properties and events.
 Voters in Washington State repealed a bottled water tax via citizen initiative.

-Regulation and compliance

-United States

-The US Environmental Protection Agency (EPA) regulates the allowable levels of some contaminants in public water systems.
-There may also be numerous contaminants in tap water that are not regulated by EPA and yet potentially harmful to human health.
-Community water systems—those systems that serve the same people throughout the year—must provide an annual "Consumer Confidence Report" to customers.
-The report identifies contaminants, if any, in the water system and explains the potential health impacts.
-After the Flint lead crisis (2014), researchers have paid special attention in studying quality trends in drinking water all across the USA.
-Unsafe level of lead were found in tap water in different cities, such as Sebring, Ohio in August 2015, and Washington, DC, in 2001.
-Several studies show that a Safe Drinking Water Act (SDWA) health violation occurs in around 7-8% of community water system (CWS) in an average year.
-Around 16 million cases of acute gastroenteritis occur each year in the US, due to the existence of contaminants in drinking water.

-Before a water supply system is constructed or modified, the designer and contractor are required to consult the local plumbing code and obtain a building permit prior to construction.
-Replacing an existing water heater may require a permit and inspection of the work.
-The US national standard for potable water piping guidelines is NSF/ANSI 61 certified materials.
-NSF/ANSI also sets standards for certifying polytanks, though the Food and Drug Administration (FDA) approves the materials.